 Please click here for our expectations of punctuality with arrival & collection of your child.

 |Miss Rosie Coulson||3 alpha - class teacher|

-On Friday, children take part in PE and Swimming lessons.
+On Friday, pupils take part in PE and Swimming lessons.
 They will need to wear a tracksuit to school and bring their swimming kit with them.

 To support their learning at home, we ask parents and carers to read with their child at least three times a week and record this in their reading records.
-Homework is set on a Thursday and is due in the following Wednesday.
-Children will have spellings and times tables to practise as well as a short grammar activity.
+Homework is set on a Friday and is due in the following Wednesday.
+Pupils will have spellings and times tables to practise as well as a short grammar and arithmetic activity.
 If you would like to know how best to support your child with their homework, please just let us know.

 The following strands will be covered across the three terms:

 Times tables will also be practised on a daily basis alongside the above units.

 For more information about the strands please click the National Curriculum link at the bottom of this page.

 There are many exciting topics covered which include: Teeth and healthy eating, light and shadows, magnets and springs and materials.
 Our pupils enjoy these areas and have the opportunity to demonstrate the skills they learn in a fun and challenging way.